wuyou33/PGSIM/README.md

      <br>Fig.1 System diagrams of the two microgrid simulation platforms: (a) microgrid-6; and (b) microgrid-20.
 </p>

+## Usage
+To run the code, just run it via `python main.py`.
+The config files contain the parameters for MARL policies.

 ## Reference
 [1] Bidram, Ali, et al. "Distributed cooperative secondary control of microgrids using feedback linearization."
 IEEE Transactions on Power Systems 28.3 (2013): 3462-3470.